Skip to content

 Good placement is the most important step in PCB layout.
 Place components logically before routing any traces.

-1. Barrel jack on the left edge, oriented so the plug inserts from outside the board.
+3. Barrel jack (J1) on the upper-left edge, oriented so the plug inserts from outside the board.

-4. Crystal and load caps (Y1, C1, C2) as close to XTAL1/XTAL2 (pins 9, 10) as possible.
-Keep the traces short to minimize noise pickup.
+7. Crystal and load caps (Y1, C1, C2) centered above U1.
+Keep the traces down to XTAL1 and XTAL2 short to minimize noise pickup.

-6. ISP header (J2) near the MCU, accessible from the board edge for easy programmer connection.
+9. ISP header (J2) at the top-right, accessible from the board edge for easy programmer connection.

 Design Rules

-Before routing, set up design rules appropriate for home etching:
+Before routing, set up design rules that work for any of the three manufacturing paths (fab, CNC, or home etch):

 3. Add a Power net class for +5V and GND: